michael-collins/feeling-responsive/collections/_assignments/project-2.md

    * What are the components that comprise these systems?
 How are these systems established?
 Who or what are the system participants?
    * How might changes to their core function or disfunction change outcomes?
    * Think of ways to visualize these ideas literally and abstractly.
-4. **Activating approach:** Create primitives as a means to participate in a cause or ideological avenue for engaging in conversation, dialogue, education, or awareness building.
+4. **Activating approach:** Create work as a means to participate in a cause or ideological avenue for engaging in conversation, dialogue, education, or awareness building.
-   * What is the function of a primitive in this context?
+   * What is the function of a work in this context?
-   * How might primitives be used as a teaching tool, or a tool or designing solutions to problems?
+   * How might the work be used as a teaching tool, or a tool or designing solutions to problems?
    * Will you be creating objects or images?
    * How will those who view or interact with your work?
 5. **Situating approach:** Establish a framework, story, or narrative within which your project ideas live.